About HLS Streaming

 TS Container Support

 JW Player solely supports self-initializing TS fragments, meaning they start with a PMT/PAT definitions and a full H264 IDR frame.
-Fragments that are setup differently will introduce rendering errors in JW Player, ranging from short stutters and macroblock artefacts to an eventual stall of the stream.
+Fragments that are setup differently will introduce rendering errors in JW Player, ranging from short stutters and macroblock artifacts to an eventual stall of the stream.
 Common issues are the omission of keyframes in fragments, or misalignment of keyframes across quality levels.

 Crossdomain and 302